 Access Information

-The best way to access Te Miro Bay is parking on Nick Johnstone drive, then access via foot by the unpaved road and grassed walk way, cross a small bridge and use the man made track through the mulenbekia before the first lot of steps and then down the Man made dirt steps down to the beach.
+The best way to access Te Miro Bay is parking on Nick Johnstone drive.
+Access via foot by a unpaved road and grassed walk way.
+Cross a small bridge and use the man made track through the mulenbekia before the first lot of steps.
+Walk down the man made dirt steps down to the beach.

 Rubbish